zama-ai/concrete-ml/docs/advanced-topics/advanced_features.md

 ### Probability of errors

-Concrete-ML makes use of table lookup (TLU) to represent any non-linear operation (e.g. sigmoid).
-This TLU is implemented through the Programmable Bootstrapping (PBS) operation which will apply a non-linear operation in the cryptographic realm.
+Concrete-ML makes use of table lookups (TLUs) to represent any non-linear operation (e.g. sigmoid).
+TLUs are implemented through the Programmable Bootstrapping (PBS) operation which will apply a non-linear operation in the cryptographic realm.

 The result of TLU operations is obtained with a specific error probability.
 Concrete-ML offers the possibility to set this error probability, which influences the cryptographic parameters.
 The higher the success rate, the more restrictive the parameters become.
 This can affect both key generation and, more significantly, FHE execution time.

 In Concrete-ML, there are three different ways to define the error probability:

-- setting `p_error`, the error probability of an individual TLU, see [here](#an-error-probability-for-individual-tlu)
+- setting `p_error`, the error probability of an individual TLU (see [here](advanced_features.md#an-error-probability-for-an-individual-tlu))
-- setting `global_p_error`, the error probability of the full circuit, see [here](#a-global-error-probability-for-the-entire-model)
+- setting `global_p_error`, the error probability of the full circuit (see [here](advanced_features.md#a-global-error-probability-for-the-entire-model))
-- not setting `p_error` nor `global_p_error`, and using default parameters, see [here](#using-default-error-probability)
+- not setting `p_error` nor `global_p_error`, and using default parameters (see [here](advanced_features.md#using-default-error-probability))

 {% hint style="warning" %}
 `p_error` and `global_p_error` are somehow two concurrent parameters, in the sense they both have an impact on the choice of cryptographic parameters.
-To avoid any mistake, it is forbidden in Concrete-ML to set both `p_error` and `global_p_error`.
+To avoid a mistake, it is forbidden in Concrete-ML to set both `p_error` and `global_p_error`simultaneously.
 {% endhint %}

-### An error probability for individual TLU
+### An error probability for an individual TLU

-The first way to set error probabilities in Concrete-ML is at the local level, i.e. directly the probability of error of each individual TLU: this probability is referred as `p_error`.
+The first way to set error probabilities in Concrete-ML is at the local level, by directly setting the probability of error of each individual TLU.
+This probability is referred to as `p_error`.
 A given PBS operation has a `1 - p_error` chance of being successful.
 The successful evaluation here means that the value decrypted after FHE evaluation is exactly the same as the one that one would compute in the clear.

-For simplicity it is best to use [default options](#using-default-error-probability), irrespective of the type of model.
-However, especially for deep neural networks, the default values may be too pessimistic, reducing computation speed without any gain in accuracy.
-For deep neural networks, some TLU errors may not have any impact on accuracy, and the `p_error` can be safely increased (see for example CIFAR classifications in [our showcase](../getting-started/showcase.md)).
+For simplicity, it is best to use [default options](advanced_features.md#using-default-error-probability), irrespective of the type of model.
+However, especially for deep neural networks, default values may be too pessimistic, reducing computation speed without any improvement in accuracy.
+For deep neural networks, some TLU errors may not have any impact on accuracy and the `p_error` can be safely increased (see for example CIFAR classifications in [our showcase](../getting-started/showcase.md)).

 Here is a visualization of the effect of the `p_error` on a neural network model with a `p_error = 0.1` compared to execution in the clear (i.e. no error):

 ![Impact of p_error in a Neural Network](../figures/p_error_nn.png)

-Varying the `p_error` the one hidden-layer neural network above produces the following inference times.
+Varying the `p_error` in the one hidden-layer neural network above produces the following inference times.
 Increasing `p_error` to 0.1 halves the inference time with respect to a `p_error` of 0.001.
-Note, in the graph above, that the decision boundary becomes more noisy with higher `p_error`.
+Note, in the graph above, that the decision boundary becomes noisier with higher `p_error`.

 | p_error | Inference Time (ms) |
 | :-----: | ------------------- |